carlohamalainen/carlohamalainen.github.io/_posts/2008-11-09-cython-vs-c-improved.md

 >
 > Code and diff up at <http://sage.math.washington.edu/home/robertwb/cython/scratch/cython-latin/>

-I applied Robert&#8217;s patch and re-ran the tests on my laptop:
+I applied Robert's patch and re-ran the tests on my laptop:

 ![](/blog/myfiles/cython-vs-cpp-new.png)

-The Cython implementation with Robert&#8217;s patch is now significantly faster than the C++ implementation on most of the range that I checked.
+The Cython implementation with Robert's patch is now significantly faster than the C++ implementation on most of the range that I checked.

 **Archived Comments**